cailleach1310/ares-d6system-plugin/README.md

 ### What this plugin covers
 * Setting attributes, skills, specializations, advantages, disadvantages and special abilities in chargen, both on the game client and on the webportal.
 * Rolling abilities from the game client and the webportal scene system.
+* Rolling abilities from the webportal job menu to add a roll to a job.
 * Enhancing rolls with spending fate and/or character points.
 * Optional: Rolling against a difficulty level.
 * In game sheet command and sheet integration on the character page of the webportal.